Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

 <strong><em>The router speed/RPM you suggest for this bit is much slower than I normally use, isn't faster always better?</em></strong>

 <p style="padding-left: 40px;">The router speed/RPM is determined by the geometry of the bit, type of material, and feed rate which might end up being slower than you would expect.
-This is further discussed in the topic of <a href="https://resources.sienci.com/view/lmk2-feeds-and-speeds/#chip-load-">chip load</a>.
+This is further discussed in the topic of <a href="#chip-load">chip load</a>.
 It’s intuitive to think that cranking up your router speed will help cuts come out better - and to some extent it might - but an appropriate router speed is one that generates chips not too large (overloading the bit) and not too small (causing burning).</p>

 <strong><em>I’m used to cutting much faster than what these recommended feeds and speeds are, am I doing something wrong?</em></strong>